AmirAgassi/dump.fun/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check [issues page](https://github.com/AmirAgassi/dump.fun/issues) if you want to contribute.

-## Support

-If you like this project, please consider supporting it by giving a ⭐️ on GitHub!